 An investment strategy that consistently sells a stock before it peaks and buys after the market reaches its lowest point is the Holy Grail for investors.
 The idea of timing the market appeals to our inner competitive streak, but there can be huge financial consequences if an investor gets that timing even slightly wrong.

-Academics show that most active retail and institutional traders lose money in the long run because adopting a market timing strategy is very similar to gambling in a casino.
-The chance of being right is around 50%, but that 50% is eroded by trading costs especially if this is multiplied.
+Academics have shown that most active retail and institutional traders lose money in the long run because adopting a market timing strategy is very similar to gambling in a casino.
+The chance of being right is around 50%, but that 50% is eroded by trading costs, particularly when this is multiplied.

 Some individuals manage to time the market well, but there are some big questions investors should ask themselves before trying to time the market: